KaterynaLikhvar/Hotel-survey-form/readme.md

-This project was created as part of the "survey-forms" task on the freecodecamp website.
+This project was created as "survey-forms" task from freeCodeCamp.org.
-Used: HTML5, CSS3.
+In this project I mastered:
+* forms (inputs, radio buttons, checkboxes)